 - Lotus flower: Lotus flower symbolizes harmony, spiritual illumination and unlimited potential.
 The petals of a chakra are psychic channels.
 Lotus flowers take root in muddy river beds, yet they flourish and bloom the most beautiful flowers.
 The lotus flower is a very sacred and ancient symbol of spirituality.
 It represents spiritual development, enlightenment, and perseverance.

 - Snake: Serpents represent rebirth, transformation, and renewal.
-It is believed that kundalini energy (or life force energy) resides dormant at the base of the spine, coiled up like a serpent, since the day we are born.
+It is believed that kundalini energy (or life force energy) resides dormant at the base of the spine as a three and half coiled up energy like a serpent, since the day we are born.
 When finally awakened, the sacred serpent rises up through the body, opening up all of the chakras.

 - Colors: The chakra colors usually indicate the current emotional, spiritual and physical state of the person.
 Each of your seven chakras has a related color that follows the colors of the rainbow: red, orange, yellow, green, blue, indigo, and violet (or white).
 Colors are associated with human psychology.